4d/docs/docs/FormObjects/listbox_overview.md

 >Array type list boxes can be displayed in [hierarchical mode](listbox_overview.md#hierarchical-list-boxes), with specific mechanisms.

-With this type of list box, the values entered or displayed are managed using the 4D language.
+With array type list box, the values entered or displayed are managed using the 4D language.
 You can also associate a [choice list](properties_DataSource.md#choice-list) with a column in order to control data entry.
 The values of columns are managed using high-level List box commands (such as `LISTBOX INSERT ROWS` or `LISTBOX DELETE ROWS`) as well as array manipulation commands.
 For example, to initialize the contents of a column, you can use the following instruction:

 ```code4d